jeroen-meijer/talks/fluttertestingforthelazy/Notes.md

 - Groups in Dart testing allow you to group a set of tests under a common name.
 - They help conceptually separate tests for different parts of your code.
 - Common uses for groups are grouping tests for a specific class, method or scenario.
-  - Think of a group called "Calculator" that contains tests for the Calculator class.
+  - Think of a group called 'Calculator' that contains tests for the Calculator class.
-  - You can have another group inside called "add method" that contains tests for the add method.
+  - You can have another group inside called 'add method' that contains tests for the add method.
   - If you have multiple errors when giving the add method the wrong arguments, you can group them under the same group as well.
 - Groups in Dart have a special property -- when a test is run, the names of the groups and the test being run are joined together.
   - We use this to your advantage and write the tests in a way that makes it easy to find the failing test, by giving it a clear description.